nickpalenchar/nickpalenchar/content/posts/best-sh*t-of-2018.md

 ### [Hiring Religion](https://paulenglish.com/hiring.html)

 I care deeply about her industry and how we Treat others in it, from interview into working together.
 This software industry is about the people who make it, and the ability to work together is crucial to productivity.
 This article covers how best to build and retain that team from the point where it matters most.

+### Best Book: The Pragmatic Programmer

+Well it never really gets very technical, is classic book is great for getting you thinking more about programming wholistically.
+I found this incredibly motivating as a young programmer.

+### Best Online Course Catalogue: Linux Academy (Now [aCloudGuru](https://acloudguru.com/))

+During my tenure at New York Life Labs, linux academy was my secret weapon.